dels78/home-assistant-device_tracker.edgeos/README.md

 **INSTALLATION**

 Until this is integrated as an actual component, you need to add edgeos.py to /<config dir>/custom_components/device_tracker/ of your Home Assistant.

+**LIMITATION**
+EdgeOS doesn't really have a good way to get the names so in the `known_devices.yaml` file, you'll see the MAC address as name.
+Just find the actual device's mac address and change the name in `known_devices.yaml` then restart HA.

+I also suggest adding `track_new_devices:  False` so that you don't get one device_tracker per each device in your network (unless that's what you want!) and then change from false to true in `known_devices.yaml` for the ones you actually want to track.